 Moderator for AREA V of American Baptist Churches of the

 South.
-Currently, Rev. Denkins is an adjunct professor with
+Currently, Rev. Denkins is an assistant professor with

 Southern Reformed College and Seminary.